 3 AAC 306.670.
+Reporting; verification.
-Reporting, verification. (a) A marijuana testing facility shall report the result of each required laboratory test directly into its marijuana inventory tracking system not later than 24 hours after the test is completed.
-A marijuana testing facility shall provide the final report

-(1) in a timely manner to the marijuana establishment that submitted the sample; and

-(2) to the director not later than 72 hours after the marijuana testing facility determines that results of tested samples exceed allowable levels.

-(b) A marijuana testing facility shall establish procedures to ensure that reported results are accurate, precise, and scientifically valid.
-To ensure reported results are valid, a marijuana testing facility shall include in a final report

-(1) the name and location of the marijuana testing facility;
+- (a) A marijuana testing facility shall report the result of each required laboratory test directly into its marijuana inventory tracking system not later than 24 hours after the test is completed.
+A marijuana testing facility shall provide the final report - (1) in a timely manner to the marijuana establishment that submitted the sample; and - (2) to the director not later than 72 hours after the marijuana testing facility determines that results of tested samples exceed allowable levels. - (b) A marijuana testing facility shall establish procedures to ensure that reported results are accurate, precise, and scientifically valid.
+To ensure reported results are valid, a marijuana testing facility shall include in a final report - (1) the name and location of the marijuana testing facility;

-(2) the unique sample identifier assigned by the marijuana testing facility;

-(3) the marijuana establishment or other person that submitted the testing sample;

-(4) the sample identifier provided by the marijuana establishment or or other person that submitted the testing sample;

-(5) the date the marijuana testing facility received the sample;

-- (6) the chain of custody identifier;

-- (7) the date of report;

-- (8) the type of marijuana or marijuana product tested;

-- (9) the test results;

-- (10) the units of measure; and

-(11) any other information or qualifiers needed for interpretation of the test method and the results being reported, including any identified and documented discrepancy.

-(c) A marijuana testing facility may amend a final report for clerical purposes except that test results may not be amended.
+- (2) the unique sample identifier assigned by the marijuana testing facility; sample - (3) the marijuana establishment or other person that submitted the testing sample; - (4) the sample identifier provided by the marijuana establishment or other person that submitted the testing - (5) the date the marijuana testing facility received the sample; - (6) the chain of custody identifier; - (7) the date of the report; - (8) the type of marijuana or marijuana product tested; - (9) the test results; - (10) the units of measure; and - (11) any other information or qualifiers needed for interpretation of the test method and the results being reported, including any identified and documented discrepancy. - (c) A marijuana testing facility may amend a final report for clerical purposes except that test results may not be amended.

 3 AAC 306.675.
 Records retention.

 A marijuana testing facility shall maintain the business records required under 3 AAC 306.755 for the period of time specified in that section.
 The books and records required under 3 AAC 306.755(a)(1) include

-- (1) test results;

-- (2) quality control and quality assurance records;
+- (1) test results; quality control and quality assurance records;

-- (3) standard operating procedures;
+- (2) standard operating procedures;

-- (4) chain-of-custody records;
+- (3) chain-of-custody records;

-- (5) proficiency testing records;
+- (4) proficiency testing records;

-- (6) analytical data to include printouts generated by the instrumentation;
+- (5) analytical data to include printouts generated by the instrumentation;

-- (7) accession numbers;
+- (6) accession numbers;

-- (8) specimen type;
+- (7) specimen type;

-- (9) raw data of calibration standards and curves, controls, and subject results;
+- (8) raw data of calibration standards and curves, controls, and subject results;

-- (10) final and amended reports;
+- (9) final and amended reports;

-- (11) acceptable reference range parameters;
+- (10) acceptable reference range parameters;

-- (12) the identity of the analyst; and
+- (11) the identity of the analyst; and

-- (13) the date of the analysis.
-(Eff.
-2/21/2016, Register 217)
+- (12) the date of the analysis.

-Article 7.
-Operating Requirements for All Marijuana Establishments.
+Article 7: Operating Requirements for All Marijuana Establishments